felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ---

 If you are interested in solving challenging problems like this one, my employer [Alvanon](http://alvanon.com) is hiring Data Scientist and Software Developer at the Hong Kong office.
-You should check out the details at [http://alvanon.com/careers/](http://alvanon.com/careers/) and concact [kevin.campbell@alvanon.com](mailto:kevin.campbell@alvanon.com).
+You should check out the details at [http://alvanon.com/careers/](http://alvanon.com/careers/) and contact [kevin.campbell@alvanon.com](mailto:kevin.campbell@alvanon.com) and [felix.lau@alvanon.com](mailto:felix.lau@alvanon.com).